doritoes/AI-PC-Labs/Edge_AI/5_Local_Chatbot.md

 Qwen2.5-1.5B is a dense, causal language model and part of the latest generation of the Qwen series developed by Alibaba Cloud.
 It is specifically engineered to be a "small-language model" (SLM) that delivers high-performance reasoning on edge devices like your Intel NPU.
 - Instruction Following: It adheres to "system prompts" much better than older 1B models
 - Coding: It can generate and debug Python snippets locally on your NPU
-- Roleplay/Tone: It can shift its persona (e.g., "Answer like a scientist") with high consistency
+- Role play/Tone: It can shift its persona (e.g., "Answer like a scientist") with high consistency

 - Activate the environment
   - `cd $env:USERPROFILE\Edge-AI`